-3. Notify Students Face-to-Face with Familiar Staff:
+- 3. Notify Students Face-to-Face with Familiar Staff.
 If a teacher has died, consider having a teacher from the same or a lower grade who is familiar with the deceased teacher's students, or a teacher from the school crisis team who is more comfortable, notify that class.
-Consider having this teacher remain with the class over the next couple days and have a substitute cover for the less directly impacted class.

-4. Prepare a Statement for Students:
+Consider having this teacher remain with the class over the next couple days and have a substitute cover for the less directly impacted class. - 4.
+Prepare a Statement for Students.
 Adults often struggle with what to say.
 With a prepared statement, teachers can give the same information to all students simultaneously.
 This should be done in small, naturally occurring groups such as homeroom or first period classes; every effort should be made to ensure that all students are present at the time this information is shared.
 Include information about the availability of mental health and support services and how students may access those services.
-Avoid use of public address systems or large assemblies to make such announcements.

-5. Prepare a Statement for Parents:

-Draft a letter to be sent home with students for parents to notify them about the death and what services are being offered to students and families.
+Avoid use of public address systems or large assemblies to make such announcements. - 5.
+Prepare a Statement for Parents.
+Draft a letter for parents to notify them about the death and what services are being offered to students and families.
 Assure parents that crisis teams have been mobilized and support services are available.
-(Template letters, that schools can have in advance of a crisis so that notification statements can be quickly and easily prepared, are available at the National Center for School Crisis and Bereavement.)
+(Template letters, that schools can have in advance of a crisis so that notification statements can be quickly and easily prepared, are available at schoolcrisiscenter.org/ resources/samples-templates.)